-In Tables 6.4 and 6.5, we compare the number of function evaluations (#f), and the CPU time taken to solve the problem for the Steihaug-Toint ("ST") method with a number of variations on our basic GLTR method (Algorithm 5.1).
+with a number of variations on our basic GLTR method (Algorithm 5.1).
 The basic requirement is that we compute a model value which is at least 90% of the best value found during the first pass of the GLTR method.
 If this value is obtained by an iterate before that which gives the Steihaug-Toint point, the Steihaug-Toint point is accepted.
 Otherwise, a second pass is performed to recover the first point at which 90% of the best value was observed.
 The other ingredient is the choice of the stopping rule for the first pass.
 One possibility is to stop this pass as soon as the test (6.4) is satisfied.
-We denote this strategy by "90%best".
+We denote this strategy by "90%best."
 The other possibility is to stop when either (6.4) is satisfied or at most a fixed number of iterations beyond the Steihaug-Toint point have occurred.
-We refer to this as "90%(ST+k)", where k gives the number of additional iterations allowed.
-We investigate the cases k = 1, 5 and 10.
+We refer to this as "90%(ST+k)," where k gives the number of additional iterations allowed.
+We investigate the cases k = 1, 5, and 10.
 Once again, we compare the same preconditioners M as we used in the previous section.
 We highlight in bold those entries which are at least 10% better than the competition.

-The conclusions are broadly as before.
+The conclusions are as broad as before.
 Each method has its successes and failures, and there is no clear overall best method or preconditioner, although the unpreconditioned version performs surprisingly well.
-Restricting the number of iteration allowed after the Steihaug-Toint point has been found appears to curb the worst behaviour of the unrestricted method.
+Restricting the number of iterations allowed